 - Abstract: Infinite length of trajectories is an almost universal assumption in the theoretical foundations of reinforcement learning.
-Of course, in practice this is never the case.
-In this paper we examine a specific result of this disparity.
-We focus on the case where the finiteness of trajectories also makes the underlying process to lose the Markov property.
-This causes the standard state value estimators to become biased, which in turn manifests as a vastly different learning dynamic when algorithms use value predictors.
-We investigate these claims theoretically for a one dimensional random walk and Wiener process, and empirically on a number of simple environments.
-We use GAE as an algorithm which uses a value predictor and compare it to a plain policy gradient.
+In practice learning occurs on finite trajectories.
+In this paper we examine a specific result of this disparity, namely a strong bias of the time-bounded Every-visit Monte Carlo value estimator.
+This manifests as a vastly different learning dynamic for algorithms that use value predictors, including encouraging or discouraging exploration.
+We investigate these claims theoretically for a one dimensional random walk, and empirically on a number of simple environments.
+We use GAE as an algorithm involving a value predictor and evolution strategies as a reference point.

 - TL;DR: We study the biases introduced in common value predictors by the fact that trajectories are, in practice, finite.